citrus-it/illumos-omnios/docs/code-of-conduct.md

 Getting maintainer approval for any change, even if not strictly required, is never a bad thing, and certainly courteous.

-If you cannot agree, you should turn to the core team for arbitration.
-A decision by the core team will be final.
+If you cannot agree, you should turn to the lead for arbitration.
+A decision by the lead will be final.

 Sources
 -------